ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0006_Medical_Device_Reporting.md

 * (ii) Has malfunctioned and that the device or a similar device marketed by the manufacturer or importer would be **likely to cause or contribute to a death or serious injury** if the malfunction were to recur.

-Note that as Medical Data Networks LLC provides only one product "T1Pal" that is defined as a "secondary display" -- not labeled for theraputic use,  and not labeled for any use when a primary display is not available or otherwise inoperable,  T1Pal softwarecannot --by definition-- contribute to a death or serious injury on its own.
+Note that as MDN provides only one product "T1Pal" that is defined as a "secondary display" -- not labeled for theraputic use,  and not labeled for any use when a primary display is not available or otherwise inoperable,  T1Pal softwarecannot --by definition-- contribute to a death or serious injury on its own.

 ## Summary of Medical Device Reporting Policy
-* 1. If MDN becomes aware of a Reportable Event, MDN will file an MDR as follows:
+1. If MDN becomes aware of a Reportable Event, MDN will file an MDR as follows:
    * i. within 5 days of becoming aware that a Reportable Event requires remedial action to prevent an unreasonable risk of substantial harm to the public health;
    * ii. within 5 days of becoming aware of a reportable event for which the FDA has made a written request;
    * iii. within 30 days after becoming aware of a reportable death, serious injury, or reportable malfunction.

-* 2. If it becomes necessary for MDN to file an MDR, it will be done so electronically following instructions from here: [https://www.fda.gov/ForIndustry/FDAeSubmitter/ucm108165.htm](https://www.fda.gov/ForIndustry/FDAeSubmitter/ucm108165.htm)
+2. If it becomes necessary for MDN to file an MDR, it will be done so electronically following instructions from here: [https://www.fda.gov/ForIndustry/FDAeSubmitter/ucm108165.htm](https://www.fda.gov/ForIndustry/FDAeSubmitter/ucm108165.htm)

-* 3. Documentation for MDRs will be maintained according to [SOP_0001_Control_of_Quality_Records](https://github.com/ehwest/mdn_qms/blob/master/SOP_Standard_Operating_Procedures/SOP_0001_Control_of_Quality_Records.md)
+3. Documentation for MDRs will be maintained according to [SOP_0001_Control_of_Quality_Records](https://github.com/ehwest/mdn_qms/blob/master/SOP_Standard_Operating_Procedures/SOP_0001_Control_of_Quality_Records.md)

 ## Detailed Requirements: